wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-on-web-ios-and-android-with-ionic.md

 ---
 title: How to Make Phone Calls on Web, iOS and Android with Ionic
-description: This blog post will take you through a project that will show you how to use the Vonage Client SDK to build an Ionic app that lets you call a phone number.
+description: Learn how to use the Vonage Client SDK to build an Ionic app that lets you call a phone number.
 author: abdul-ajetunmobi
 published: true
 published_at: 2021-05-10T09:57:11.723Z